 Goal Setting Activities

-To help develop goals you may want to utilise goal setting activities to assist in identifying the right goals.
+To help develop goals you may want to utilize goal setting activities to assist in identifying the right goals.

-Each TMRG has a budget of $8000 per year (subject to change during each fiscal year planning) to assist in the activities they wish to engage in to further develop the TMRG, Enable and Empower the members, develop activities & events or to buy merchandise.
+Each TMRG has access to a budget on a per quarter basis to assist in the activities they wish to engage in to further develop the TMRG, Enable and Empower the members, develop activities & events or to buy merchandise.

 Expenses could include but not limited to:

-Feel free to get creative with how you support and engage the TMRG utilising the budget to do so.
+Feel free to get creative with how you support and engage the TMRG utilizing the budget to do so.

 On a quarterly basis, each TMRG DRI is responsible for updating the TMRG Forecast Tracking Spreadsheet for expected expenses for the remainder of the year.
-Deadlines for updates are due the 1st day of the following months:
+Deadlines for updates are due the middle of the following months:

-As our finance processes are a use it or lose it policy we want to ensure that if budget is not being utilised we can reassign that budgetted amount to other initiatives, TMGs or supporting external partnerships.
+As our finance processes are a use it or lose it policy we want to ensure that if budget is not being utilized we can reassign that budgeted amount to other initiatives, TMRGs or supporting external partnerships.

 Submitting/Approval of Expenses